2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In a world where the confidentiality of financial transactions is gradually becoming a luxury, understanding and mastering the principles of privacy protection when using Bitcoin is essential.
 This course gives you all the keys, both theoretical and practical, to achieve this autonomously.

 Today, many companies specialize in blockchain analysis for Bitcoin.
-Their core business consists precisely in intruding into your private sphere, in order to compromise the confidentiality of your transactions.
+Their core business consists precisely of intruding into your private sphere to compromise the confidentiality of your transactions.
 In reality, there is no such thing as a "right to privacy" in Bitcoin.
 Therefore, it's up to you, the user, to assert your natural rights and protect the confidentiality of your transactions, as no one else will do it for you.

 Bitcoin isn't just about "Number Go Up" and preserving the value of savings.
 With its unique characteristics and history, it is, first and foremost, a tool of the counter-economy.
 Thanks to this formidable invention, you can freely dispose of your money, spend it, and accumulate it, without anyone being able to stop you.